Markovian randomized equilibria for general Markovian Dynkin games in discrete time: Results for Zero-Sum Games

-\begin{remark} From Remark~\ref{rem:value} and Theorem~\ref{thm:pure-NE-zerosum-construction} we can now conclude that there is a unique solution to \eqref{eq:ValueZero}.
+\begin{remark} From Remark~\ref{rem:value} and Theorem~\ref{thm:zerosum-construction} we can now conclude that there is a unique solution to \eqref{eq:value_fct_zero_sum}.
 Indeed, by Remark~\ref{rem:value}, the value of any zero-sum game is unique.
-Since by Theorem~\ref{thm:pure-NE-zerosum-construction}, every solution of \eqref{eq:ValueZero} is the value of an equilibrium, the claim follows. \defEnd \end{remark}
+Since by Theorem~\ref{thm:zerosum-construction}, every solution of \eqref{eq:value_fct_zero_sum} is the value of an equilibrium, the claim follows. \defEnd \end{remark}

 \begin{remark} Let us briefly relate our result to the existence results in the literature.
 As outlined in the introduction, characterization results have only been obtained under the assumption $F^1 \le H^1 \le G^1$ (e.g., \cite{ElbakidzeMarkovGame} for Markov games and \cite{OhtsuboTerminating} for general zero-sum games).
 Without this assumption only the existence of $\epsilon$-equilibria (e.g., \cite{RosenbergSolanVieilleZeroSum}) could be established.
-Here, we describe the explicit \emph{construction} of an equilibrium while only requiring that $h(x) = \med (f(x), h(x),g(x))$ for all $x \in E$. \defEnd \end{remark}
+Here, we describe the explicit \emph{construction} of an equilibrium under a mere integrability assumption. \defEnd \end{remark}